UzairJ99/my-pokedex/README.md

 Automated CI/CD Pipeline: Uses GitHub Actions for continuous integration and deployment, ensuring automated testing and updates.

+**NEW**
+## Latest features
+AI connectivity to give the user information about how this pokemon (the one being viewed) would match up against another pokemon (second input by the user).

 ## Tech Stack
 Frontend: Next.js (App Directory), TypeScript, CSS Modules